Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: Introduction

-We propose a unified framework for jointly deriving and simulating fluid-robot multiphysics.
-Specifically, we formulate the combined Lagrangian using the principle of least action to model the multiphysics as a single continuous-time optimization problem, from which we derive the coupled incompressible Navier-Stokes and manipulator equations as depicted in Figure \ref{fig:least_action_diagram}.
+We propose a unified framework for jointly deriving and simulating differentiable fluid-robot multiphysics to realize robotic swimming.
+Specifically, we formulate the combined Lagrangian using the principle of least action to model the multiphysics as a single continuous-time optimization problem, from which we derive the coupled incompressible Navier-Stokes and manipulator equations (Fig.~\ref{fig:least_action_diagram}).
 We show that the multiphysics coupling stems from a constraint that enforces the no-slip boundary condition at the fluid-robot interface.
-We then employ discrete variational mechanics~\cite{marsden_discrete_2001} to discretize the unified action directly, which results in an implicit time-integration scheme that naturally simulates the robot and fluid dynamics in a stable, coupled manner.
-We also extend the immersed boundary method from the computational fluid dynamics (CFD) literature~\cite{taira_immersed_2007, peskin_immersed_2002} to derive an integral ``weak-form'' version of the no-slip constraint that is amenable to multibody robotic systems.
-We benchmark our approach on various classical CFD problems including Poiseuille flow and a disc in free stream.
-We additionally showcase our approach's ability to model an actuated robotic system, specifically a novel squid-inspired robot.
-We validate our simulation results on real-world hardware, showcasing the sim-to-real capabilities of our framework.
+We then employ discrete variational mechanics~\cite{marsdenDiscreteMechanicsVariational2001} to discretize the unified action directly, which results in an implicit time-integration scheme.
+We also extend the immersed boundary method from the computational fluid dynamics (CFD) literature~\cite{tairaImmersedBoundaryMethod2007a, peskinImmersedBoundaryMethod2002a} to derive an integral ``weak-form'' version of the no-slip constraint that is amenable to multibody robotic systems.
+The implicit function theorem is then used to compute simulation derivatives for downstream learning and optimization tasks.
+Using our unified multiphysics, we realize bioinspired swimming on an eel robot, which we validate in real-world hardware experiments.
+We also benchmark against a smoothed-particle hydrodynamics (SPH) environment implemented in Genesis~\cite{genesisauthorsGenesisUniversalGenerative2024a}, a state-of-the-art robotics multiphysics simulator.
+We investigate both steady undulatory swimming and the highly dynamic C-start escape maneuver, which we optimize to achieve a 90-degree turn.
 In summary, our contributions are:

 \begin{itemize}